Why UMSL Economics

 Jennifer Lewis (BA 2008/MA 2011), Economist in the Office of Administration - Budget and Planning Division, State of Missouri

 "I loved the time I spent working on both my Bachelor’s and Master’s degrees in Economics.
-The teachers were always there to help if I didn’t understand something, or to debate on theories that are still evolving.
+The teachers were always there to help if I didn't't’t understand something, or to debate on theories that are still evolving.
 The best part was that I never left a class without learning something useful that I could apply somewhere in my life."

 "The broad array of skills, analytical reasoning, and software knowledge that I gained while earning my degree allowed me to have a job I love with lots of opportunities for advancement.
 I was able to find a job within four months after graduation, doing the work I’ve always dreamed of.
 My Economics degree taught me the skills I need at my current job, and will continue to pay off as I move throughout my career."